leaflabs/libmaple/docs/source/i2c.rst

 two wires/channels for communication between many devices.
 Every message passed on the bus is between a *master* (who initiates the message) and a *slave* device.
-Slaves are addressed using 7-bit addresses (up to 127 unique devices); 10-bit addressing is possible, but currently unimplemented.
+Slaves are addressed using 7-bit addresses (up to 127 unique devices); 10-bit addressing is also possible.
 Every message consists of an arbitrary combination of 8-bit reads and writes as requested by the master.
 Higher level functionality, such as reading a particular register value, is achieved by writing to set the memory location then reading to pull out the data.

 Note that the master/slave designation is on a message-by-message basis.
-Maple can act as both a master (messages initiated by user code) and slave device (responding to requests via configurable interrupt handlers) at the same time.
+Maple can act as both a master (messages initiated by user code) and slave device (responding to requests via configurable interrupt handlers) at the same time (though slave mode is currently unimplemented).

 .. contents:: Contents
    :local: